 Two tablespoonfuls pearl tapioca soaked overnight, 1 pint of milk, 1/2 cup sugar, 1 egg, 4 apples pared, cored, and quartered, a little salt and nutmeg.

 Bake two hours (350°F), stir twice during that time, and serve hot with whipped cream.

 Practical Cooking and Dinner Getting (1876)

 A small portion of the beaten whites of the eggs can be saved to decorate the top.
-Stir into the latter a little sugar, put it into a paper funnel, press it out over the top of the pudding according to fancy, and place it in the oven a few moments to color.
+Stir into the latter a little sugar, put it into a paper funnel, press it out over the top of the pudding according to fancy, and place it in the oven a few moments to brown the meringue.

 The White House Cook Book (1913)

-Butter a dish, put in the pudding, and bake in a moderate oven for an hour.
-If the pudding is boiled, add a little more tapioca and boil it in a buttered basin one and a half hours.
+Butter a dish, put in the pudding, and bake in a moderate oven (350°F) for an hour.
+If the pudding is boiled, add a little more tapioca and boil it in a buttered baking dish one and a half hours.

 Eat cold with cream or custard.
 If not sweet enough, add more sugar at table; and in baking, if it seems too dry, more water is needed.
 A similar dish may be made, using peaches, either fresh or canned.

 Put one teacupful of tapioca and one teaspoonful of salt into one pint and a half of water, and let it stand several hours where it will be quite warm, but not cook.